anurag5sh/cses-go-runner/README.md

 # CSES Go Runner v1.0

-A specialized CLI tool for running and testing CSES (Code Submission Evaluation System) problems with Go solutions.
+A specialized CLI tool for running and testing CSES (Code Submission Evaluation System) problems with GoLang solutions.
 Now with direct CSES authentication and test case downloading!

 ## New Features in v1.0